vivid-inc/polypara/README.md

 static final int PaymentProcessingTimeoutSecs = 30;
 ```

+The annotation itself is retained in Java class files but not during runtime.
 Cherimoya depends on the field value's `equals` method for determining constancy between versions.

 Include Cherimoya's verification step in your Maven build by adding the following segment to your Maven `pom.xml`.
 List each version of your project in the order they were released.
-The order of appearance is important because it sets the sequential progression of release version names; this is how error messages are produced.
+The order of appearance is important because it sets the sequential progression of release version; the ordering directly affects how field value changes are detected and reported.

 The current project's version (from its GAV in the POM) is automatically appended to the end of this list.
-Alternatively, it can be added to the version list to control ordering of versions.
+Alternatively, it can be explicitly added to the version list to control ordering of versions.

 ```xml
 <build>